 - Next, you’ll fold in your breadcrumbs until well blended.
 Set crab filling aside.

 - Then, you’ll want to peel the shrimp shells off of each shrimp but be sure to leave the tail intact.

 - Next, you’ll use a small paring knife to devein and butterfly the shrimp.
-Be sure you do not cut all the way through the shrimp just simply butterfly it in-half.
-This way you can easily stuff them.
+Be sure you do not cut all the way through the shrimp, simply butterfly them in-half.
+Repeat until all of the shrimp are cleaned and ready.

 - Step 1.
 Dip your shrimp through the egg wash.

 - Step 2.
 Run your shrimp through the coconut and macadamia nut mixture.
 Making sure they are well coated.